 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Coimbatore air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Coimbatore is currently 1.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Coimbatore is a city found in Tamil Nadu, an Indian state in the southern region of the country.
 Also known as Kovai or Koyambatoor, it is a city that has a significant presence in the region, being the second largest city in the state, as well as being a huge manufacturer and exporter of goods such as jewelry, poultry, car parts and cotton.
 Whilst it already experienced a large amount of industrial growth in the 19th century, it has seen a revitalized boom in its urban industrialization, having been selected as one of India's 100 smart cities.

 With a rise in industrial areas as well as a rise in the population number (with a count of some 1.6 million inhabitants, having last been counted as part of a census taken in 2011, and as such the population number will have grown exponentially since then), there is also a subsequent elevation in pollution levels.
 Whilst this growth in economy is contributing to an increased quality of life for the population of Coimbatore, it also brings with it a myriad of air pollution issues, the causes of which will be discussed in short.